-- gate_noise A list of three numbers [Px, Py, Pz] indicating the probability of an X, Y, or Z gate getting applied to each qubit after a gate application or reset.
+- connection (ForestConnection) A connection to the Forest web API. - noise_model A noise model that describes noise to apply when emulating a program's execution. - gate_noise A list of three numbers [Px, Py, Pz] indicating the probability of an X, Y, or Z gate getting applied to each qubit after a gate application or reset.
 The default value of None indicates no noise. - measurement_noise A list of three numbers [Px, Py, Pz] indicating the probability of an X, Y, or Z gate getting applied before a measurement.
 The default value of None indicates no noise. - random_seed A seed for the QVM's random number generators.
 Either None (for an automatically generated seed) or a non-negative integer. - requires_executable Whether this QVM will refuse to run a Program and only accept the result of compiler.native_quil_to_executable().
-Setting this to True better emulates the behavior of a OPU.
+Setting this to True better emulates the behavior of a QPU.

-1.20.4 PyQVM
+1.20.4 PvQVM

+'''

-class pyquil.pyqvm.PyQVM(n_qubits, quantum_simulator_type=None, seed=None, post_gate_noise_probabilities=None) PyQuil's built-in Quil virtual machine.
+class pyquil.pyqvm.PyQVM(n_qubits, quantum_simulator_type=None, post_gate_noise_probabilities=None)

+PyQuil's built-in Quil virtual machine.

+'''